Tired of sleepless nights I went to Switzerland to try and find a solution to my chronic insomnia

 1 Those who suffer from this serious sleep disorder stop breathing for a few seconds whilst they are sleeping.
 It’s estimated that a quarter of the population has the condition.
 It’s more common in older men.

-2 Obstructive sleep apnoea is caused when the airways in the throat relax too much during sleep, and prevent the sleeper from breathing properly for at least 10 seconds at a time.
-The brain then sends signals to rouse them into lighter sleep – although the sleeper may not be aware that it’s happening.
+2 Obstructive sleep apnoea is caused when the airways in the throat relax too much during sleep and prevent the sleeper from breathing properly for at least 10 seconds at a time.
+The brain then sends signals to rouse them from lighter sleep – although the sleeper may not be aware that it’s happening.
 The blockage can happen several times a night.

 3 Unless a partner alerts them, many sufferers don’t know what’s causing their disrupted sleep.
 Diagnosis is usually done by an investigation into the patient’s sleep patterns by a clinic.